bahrus/trans-render/README.md

 You can compare the two here:  This [link uses client-side trans-rendering](https://bahrus.github.io/periodicTable/PeriodicTable.html).
 This [link uses all static html](https://bahrus.github.io/periodicTable/OriginalPeriodicTable.html)

-Results are a bit unpredictable, sometimes the differences are less dramatic.
+Results are a bit unpredictable, and usually the differences are less dramatic.

-Lighthouse scrores are also little better.
+Lighthouse scrores also provide evidence that that trans-rendering improves performance.

 Trans-Rendering: